-• General Claims: The Board of Trustees will then conduct a review as a part of which you may present your position.
-In doing so, you may review all pertinent documents, if any, supporting the claim and may submit issues and comments in writing.
+General Claims: The Board of Trustees will then conduct a review.
+As a part of that review process, you may present your position.
+In doing so, you may review all pertinent documents, if any, supporting the claim, and you may submit issues and comments in writing.
 The information you submit will be taken into account in the review process even if it was not considered in deciding the initial claim.
 You will also be provided, on request and free of charge, reasonable access to, and copies of, all information relevant to your claim.
-The Board of Trustees may, but need not, hold a hearing if it believes it is necessary.
+The Board of Trustees may, but is not required to, hold a hearing if it believes it is necessary.

-- Disability Claims: The following additional rules apply with respect to a disability claim: - The review will not give any deference to the initial claim decision.
-It will be conducted by a plan fiduciary who did not decide the initial claim and who is not a subordinate of the person who decided the initial claim. - If the initial claim denial was based in whole or in part on a medical judgment, the plan fiduciary shall consult a health care professional with appropriate training and experience.
-The health care professional must be someone who was not consulted in connection with the initial claim decision, and who is not a subordinate of any health care professional who was consulted on the initial claim. - You will be notified of any medical or vocational experts who were consulted in connection with the initial claim decision.
+Disability Claims: The following additional rules apply with respect to a disability claim:

+- The review will not give any deference to the initial claim decision.
+It will be conducted by a Plan fiduciary who did not decide the initial claim and who is not a subordinate of the person who decided the initial claim. - If the initial claim denial was based in whole or in part on a medical judgment, the Plan fiduciary will consult a health care professional with appropriate training and experience.
+The health care professional must be someone who was not consulted in connection with the initial claim decision, and who is not a subordinate of any health care professional who was consulted on the initial claim. - You will be notified of any medical or vocational experts who were consulted in connection with the initial claim decision. - Before the Trustees notify you of their decision, they will provide you, free of charge, with any new or additional evidence that they considered in connection with your claim.
+Before a decision is made based on the new or additional evidence, the Trustees will provide you, free of charge, with a description of their rationale as soon as possible and sufficiently in advance of their final decision to allow you a reasonable opportunity to respond.